EliabCanul/nauyaca/README.md

 git clone https://github.com/EliabCanul/nauyaca.git

-From your cloned folder, open the .html files at the Documentation directory to see the examples of the nauyaca's usage.
+From your cloned folder, open the jupyter notebook (or the .html) files at the Documentation directory to see the examples of the nauyaca's usage.

 More examples will be available soon!